 Museo di Stato (National Museum), San Marino, Italy

-Anyone interested in observing ancient artifacts and absorbing a place’s history will feel right at home at the next place on our list.
+Anyone interested in observing ancient artifacts and absorbing a place’s history will feel at home at the next place on our list.
 San Marino is known for its wide array of museums showcasing the Republic’s rich history.
 Standing among them all as the best museum in San Marino is undoubtedly the Museo di Stato or the National Museum.

 But the main attraction at the Pergami Belluzzi Palace is, of course, the National Museum.
 Created in the late 19th century after receiving a slew of historical donations from all over the world, this museum has stood strong for over 150 years as it showcases the history of San Marino to all its visitors.
-Once you step inside, you’ll be blown away by how big it is and just how much it is for you to explore and see.
+Once you step inside, you’ll be blown away by how big it is and how much it is to explore and see.

-The Museo di Stato spreads over an impressive few floors, each of which is dedicated to certain times in history or themes.
-The floor that you enter on is full of exhibits of San Marino archaeological finds, many of which are totally priceless.
-The floor above the main floor houses many of the donated exhibits that really helped get the museum started over 150 years ago.
+The floor above the main floor houses many of the donated exhibits that helped get the museum started over 150 years ago.
 And lastly, you can check out the basement with some of the other archaeological finds of the area, including ancient and incredibly rare coins.

 Castle Towns — Best for Discovering Quaint Villages